Alex-Chen955/safe-diffusion-rl/index.md

 [4] Schramowski, Patrick, Christopher Tauchmann, and Kristian Kersting.
 "Can machines help us answering question 16 in datasheets, and in turn reflecting on inappropriate content?."
 Proceedings of the 2022 ACM conference on fairness, accountability, and transparency.
 2022.

+[5] Hu, Edward J., et al. "Lora: Low-rank adaptation of large language models."
+ICLR 1.2 (2022): 3.

-[5] Black, Kevin, et al. "Training diffusion models with reinforcement learning." arXiv preprint arXiv:2305.13301 (2023).
+[6] Black, Kevin, et al. "Training diffusion models with reinforcement learning." arXiv preprint arXiv:2305.13301 (2023).

-[6] Qu, Yiting, et al. "Unsafe diffusion: On the generation of unsafe images and hateful memes from text-to-image models."
+[7] Qu, Yiting, et al. "Unsafe diffusion: On the generation of unsafe images and hateful memes from text-to-image models."
 Proceedings of the 2023 ACM SIGSAC conference on computer and communications security.
 2023.